-Burp Suite first came on to the scene as a tool loved by security users and pen testers for its proxy feature that allowed the manual manipulation of traffic.
+Burp Suite is loved by security users and pen testers for its proxy feature that allows the manual manipulation of traffic.

 Below is a comparison of Burp Suite Enterprise vs StackHawk 👇.

 We’ve been there…